Pass of Kilbride

-Pass of Kilbride Abbey
+Abbey

 A partially reconstructed ruined abbey is located in the townland on the outskirts of Milltownpass.
 In 1640, the land in Pass of Kilbride was owned by Nicholas Darcy, an Irish Papist.
-There is no evident church on Survey maps from 1656–59.
-Memorial stones in the small cemetery are post 18th Century.
+There is no church evident on Survey maps from 1656–59.
+Memorial stones in the small cemetery are from the post-18th century.

-In 1976, only a discernible outline, described as low grassy mounds were visible.
+In 1976, only an outline, described as low grassy mounds, was visible.
 In 1991 the outline of the building was restored, complete with a gap where the original doorway would have stood.